dlayton66/gig-boss-interview/README.md

 - For Band 3, you have paid 2 members >= $600 and the other 2 members less than $600 in the past year.

 \
-Create a page that displays:
+Create an interactive app that displays:
 - How much you have made personally over the past year
 - How much each individual band has made
 - How much total all the bands have made (all 3 bands added together)